-If you’re already struggling to pay your bills, rather than taking on more bad debt, one way to ease the pressure is through refinancing.
+If you're already struggling to pay your bills, rather than taking on more debt, one way to ease the pressure is through refinancing.
 But is refinancing a good option for you?

-What is Refinancing and What Are The Benefits?
+What is Refinancing and What are the Benefits?

 Refinancing means replacing your existing mortgage with a brand-new one.
 This new home loan would have a different interest rate, monthly payment and term length and be used to pay off your existing loan